HaowenWeiJohn/haowenweijohn.github.io/_publications/2022-10-14-Proximity.md

 **Advisor:** [Dr. Kaveh Pahlavan](https://en.wikipedia.org/wiki/Kaveh_Pahlavan) & [Dr. Emmanuel Agu](https://www.wpi.edu/people/faculty/emmanuel)

 ## Overview

-This study compares the proximity detection performance of **Ultra-Wideband (UWB) Time of Arrival (TOA)** and **Bluetooth Low Energy (BLE) Received Signal Strength Indicator (RSSI) enhanced by machine learning** during epidemics.
-The research evaluates the accuracy and computational complexity of UWB TOA and BLE RSSI in various environments, including Line-of-Sight (LOS) and Obstructed-Line-of-Sight (OLOS) scenarios.
-The study aims to provide insights into the reliability and robustness of UWB and BLE technologies for proximity detection in real-time applications.
+This study compares the proximity detection performance of **Ultra-Wideband (UWB) Time of Arrival (TOA)** and **Bluetooth Low Energy (BLE) Received Signal Strength Indicator (RSSI) enhanced by machine learning**.
+By evaluating their accuracy and computational complexity in various environments, including Line-of-Sight (LOS) and Obstructed-Line-of-Sight (OLOS) scenarios, the research aims to shed light on the reliability of UWB and BLE for real-time proximity detection during epidemics.

-In this project, I served as a **Software Engineer**, contributing to the design of the data collection pipeline for **Ultra-Wideband (UWB) technology**.
-The project compared the **Time of Arrival (TOA)** method with **RSSI-based BLE** enhanced by machine learning for proximity detection during epidemics.
-This work involved empirical experiments in various environments and evaluated the reliability of UWB and BLE for detecting proximity in both **Line-of-Sight (LOS)** and **Obstructed-Line-of-Sight (OLOS)** scenarios.

-## Key Contributions
+## My Contributions
-- **Data Collection Pipeline**: Developed the **UWB data collection pipeline**, enabling reliable data capture for comparison with BLE RSSI in the same environments.
+- **Data Collection Pipeline:** Designed and developed the **UWB data collection pipeline**, ensuring accurate data capture for a fair comparison with BLE RSSI in identical environments.
-- **Software Engineering**: Assisted in implementing the experimental setup, ensuring seamless data processing and real-time analysis.
+- **Software Engineering:** Implemented and optimized the experimental setup, enabling seamless data processing and real-time analysis.

-## Novelty
+## Contributions of the Study
+- **Empirical Comparison:** Provides a comprehensive comparison between **UWB TOA** and **BLE RSSI** enhanced by machine learning for proximity detection.
+- **Real-World Scenarios:** Assessed the performance of UWB and BLE in various settings, including both **LOS** and **OLOS** conditions.
+- **Key Findings:** Highlighted the advantages of UWB in terms of higher accuracy and lower computational complexity, offering valuable insights for its application in real-time proximity detection during epidemics.

+[//]: # (## Novelty)

-- The study provides an empirical comparison of **UWB TOA** and **BLE RSSI with machine learning** for proximity detection, highlighting UWB's higher accuracy and lower complexity in real-time applications.
+[//]: # (- The study provides an empirical comparison of **UWB TOA** and **BLE RSSI with machine learning** for proximity detection, highlighting UWB's higher accuracy and lower complexity in real-time applications.)